Recursive Descriptions of Polar Codes: Summary and Conclusions

 \section{Summary and Conclusions}

-We considered the recursive GCC structures of polar codes which led to recursive description of their decoding algorithms.
-Specifically, known algorithms (SC and SCL) were formalized in a recursive fashion, and then were generalized for arbitrary kernels.
-The BP decoding algorithm the with the GCC schedule was also depicted.
-Then, recursive hardware architectures for these algorithms were considered.
+We considered the recursive GCC structures of polar codes which led to recursive descriptions of their encoding and decoding algorithms.
+Specifically, known algorithms (SC, SCL and BP) were formalized in a recursive fashion, and then were generalized for arbitrary kernels.
+Moreover, recursive architectures for these algorithms were considered.
 We restated known architectures, and generalized them for arbitrary kernels.

 In our discussion, we preferred for brevity, to give somewhat abstract descriptions of the subjects, emphasizing the main properties while neglecting some of the technical details.
-However, a complete hardware design requires a full treatment of all of these details (as was done by Leroux \textit{et al.} for the $(u+v,v)$ case \cite{Leroux2012}).
-We intend to verify this design for arbitrary kernels in a further work.
+However, a complete design requires a full treatment of all of these specifics (see e.g. Leroux \textit{et al.} for the $(u+v,v)$ case \cite{Leroux2012}).

-Another issue, that needs a more careful attention, is the BP decoder, and specifically the proposed GCC schedule.
-A comparison between it and other proposed schedules (e.g. the $Z$ shaped schedule) is an interesting question, which is also a subject for further research.
-The usage of BP decoder for arbitrary kernels is another interesting problem, that also worth further studying.
-For these kernels, the way to compute the messages is well understood.
-However, the question of an appropriate schedule that enables the convergence of the algorithm, is not clear.
-We note however, that for a specific kernel, if such a schedule exists it may be beneficial to try to define it in a recursive manner, thereby enabling the utilization of the approach in this paper to construct a decoding hardware for it.
+A subject that requires a more careful attention, is the study of BP decoder and specifically the proposed GCC schedules.
+A comparison between this schedule and other proposed schedules (e.g. the $Z$ shaped schedule) is an intriguing question.
+Furthermore, a comparison of the BP decoder versus SCL decoder for general kernels taking into account error-correction performance and the decoder's complexity is also an interesting topic.
+These questions are subjects for further research.